Skip to main content

 5 mentions Positive Neutral Negative

-The game is well optimized, delivering stable 60 FPS performance across platforms, including dedicated versions for Series S/X and Switch 2 at no extra cost.
-However, it lacks specific enhancements for PlayStation 5 Pro.
-Overall, it runs smoothly and efficiently.
+The game is well optimized, offering stable 60 FPS performance and smooth gameplay across platforms.
+It includes dedicated versions for Series S/X and Switch 2 at no extra cost, though it lacks specific enhancements for PlayStation 5 Pro.
+Overall, the optimization provides a solid and consistent experience.

 • “The optimization is pretty good with stable 60 fps.”